Three-thousander

 Three-thousander is a definition that varies by country.
-In Europe, the term refers to mountains with a height of between 3,000 m, but less than 4,000 m above sea level.
+In Europe, the term refers to mountains with a height of at least 3,000 m, but less than 4,000 m above sea level.
 Similar terms are commonly used for mountains of other height brackets e. g. four-thousanders or eight-thousanders.
 In Britain, the term refers to mountains above 3,000 ft.

 Climatological significance

 In temperate latitudes three-thousanders play an important role, because even in summer they lie below the zero degree line for weeks.
-Thus the chains of three-thousanders always form important climatic divides and support glaciation - in the Alps the 3,000 m contour is roughly the general limit of the "nival step"; only a few glaciated mountains are under 3,000 m (the Dachstein, the easternmost glaciated mountain in the Alps, is, at 2,995 m, not a three-thousander).
+Thus the chains of three-thousanders always form important climatic divides and support glaciation—in the Alps the 3,000 m contour is roughly the general limit of the "nival step"; only a few glaciated mountains are under 3,000 m (the Dachstein, the easternmost glaciated mountain in the Alps, is, at 2,995 m, not a three-thousander).
 In the Mediterranean, however, the three-thousanders remain free of ice and, in the tropics, they are almost insignificant from a climatic perspective; here the snow line lies at around 4,500 m to 5,000 m, and in the dry continental areas (Trans-Himalayas, Andes) it may be up to 6,500 m high.

 Alpinism

-The designation "three-thousander" is often used for touristic reasons where only a few individual summits exceed this height – e. g. in the Southern Alps, in the eastern part of Austria, in the Limestone Alps, in the Pyrenees or the rest of Europe.
+The designation "three-thousander" is often used for touristic reasons when only a few individual summits exceed this height – e.g., in the Southern Alps, in the eastern part of Austria, in the Limestone Alps, in the Pyrenees or the rest of Europe.
 For example, the Parseierspitze in the Lechtal Alps at 3,036 m is the only three-thousander in the Northern Limestone Alps.

 In the Alps or Pyrenees, expeditions to areas of over 3,000 m, with their often steep mountainsides and sudden changes in weather conditions, require mountaineers to have considerable experience and weatherproof equipment, which distinguishes them from ascents of many two-thousanders.

 The term "easy three-thousander" (Leichte Dreitausender) or "Hikable three-thousander" (Wanderdreitausender) describes mountains above 3,000 m with routes that do not pose any particular challenges.
 Typical "easy" three-thousanders, for example, include the Piz Boe (3,152 m) in South Tyrol, which is an hour's walk from the Pordoi Cable Car, or the 3,033 m high Piz Umbrail, accessible from the Umbrail Pass.
 Amongst the highest easy three-thousanders in the Alps are the Üsser Barrhorn (3,620 m) in the Wallis Alps and the Monte Vioz (3,645 m, southern Ortler Alps).
 For ascents of these mountains the main risk is the lack of acclimatisation at these heights.
 The highest technically accessible three-thousanders in the Alps (and also the highest cable cars in Europe) are the Klein Matterhorn (3,883 m) near Zermatt and the Aiguille du Midi (3,842 m) on Mont Blanc.